chrisabbotthauxwell/ProductsService/README.md

 ## Stock available
 If a product's stock level is above 0 then the product is `inStock` and any pending orders can be filled.

-A Warehose Manager can update the stock level for a given product.
+A Warehosue Manager can update the stock level for a given product.
 If a product's stock level is updated and it is now `inStock`, the Products Service will emit a `stock-available` event.

 ```json
 {